 The KLP Power Supply may be operated via an RS232-C terminal, or from a PC using a terminal emulation program.
-Refer to KLP User Manual for RS 232 connections.
+Refer to KLP User Manual for RS 232 connections and default port settings.

 All RS 232 parameters may be changed using SCPI commands (see Appendix B) as follows: